Center for Aerospace Manufacturing Technologies

-Douglas Bristow, K. Chandrashekhara, Ed Kinzel, Frank Liou, Robert Landers, Ming Leu, Joseph Newkirk, David Van Aken
+Douglas Bristow, K. Chandrashekhara, Frank Liou, Robert Landers, Ming Leu, Joseph Newkirk, Xianyang Dong, Yijia Gu, Gregory Hilmas

 The mission of the Center for Aerospace Manufacturing Technologies (CAMT) is to serve as a center of excellence to research, develop, evaluate and demonstrate new and optimal methodologies and tools for the rapid and cost-effective manufacture of aerospace components and products and to promote new education and training programs for the evolving aerospace manufacturing workforce, resulting in significant technological advancement and national economic impact.

 CAMT was established in May 2004 at Missouri S&T in partnership with Boeing through major funding from the Air Force Research Laboratory in Dayton, Ohio, with the following objectives:

 - Research, develop, evaluate, demonstrate and transfer advanced technologies of critical importance to the Air Force and the aerospace supply chain in the United States.

 - Create knowledge, methodologies and tools to improve affordability, rapidity, quality, productivity, reliability, and safety in aerospace manufacturing.